 - Satoshi used phrases like “bloody” and used British spelling at times (which is also the spelling style used in papers co-authored with Kleiman despite Kleiman being American).

 So, there you have it.
-I think Satoshi is Nick Szabo, Craig Wright, and Dave Kleiman.
+I think Satoshi is Nick Szabo plus Dave Kleiman with Craig Wright being involved on the fringes.
 It’s also possible this guy was involved, and there is an article that claims an anonymous source from the NSA says Satoshi is actually 4 people.
 It’s also worth mentioning that there just weren’t that many people involved in that scene around 2008, which means the pool of possible candidates is pretty small.
 I am not aware of any evidence suggesting point to other parties.
-I predict the true identities will be proven using advanced machine learning techniques that analyze text for idiosyncrasies, and the truth will become common knowledge.
+Ultimately, I predict the true identities will be proven using advanced machine learning techniques that analyze text for idiosyncrasies, and the truth will become common knowledge.